Authored by the expert who managed and guided the team behind the Honduras Property Pack

 Do banks lend to foreigners for homes in San Pedro Sula in 2026?

-As of early 2026, some Honduran banks do lend to foreigners for residential property in San Pedro Sula, but approval is selective and terms are considerably stricter than what local buyers receive.
+As of 2026, banks in Honduras can lend to foreigners for homes in San Pedro Sula, but approval is much easier with residence, local income, strong documents or a large down payment.

 You can also read our latest update about mortgage and interest rates in Honduras.